anuvind2973/Web-Application-Security/File Inclusion/File Inclusion.md

 # File Inclusion

-<p align="justify">HTTP parameters to specify what is shown on the web page, which allows for building dynamic web pages, reduces the script's overall size, and simplifies the code.
+<p align="justify">HTTP parameters specify what is shown on the web page, which allows for building dynamic web pages, reduces the script's overall size, and simplifies the code.
 In such cases, parameters are used to specify which resource is shown on the page.
 If such functionalities are not securely coded, an attacker may manipulate these parameters to display the content of any local file on the hosting server, leading to a Local File Inclusion (LFI) vulnerability.</p>

 ### Local File Inclusion (LFI)